hph86/ghenga/README.md

 ## Getting Started

-Install `vagrant` and execute `vagrant up` to download and provision the development environment.
+Install `vagrant`, the `vagrant-reload` plugin, and execute `vagrant up` to download and provision the development environment.
 Then use `vagrant ssh` to log into the VM.

-The default vagrant base box is `ubuntu/xerus64`, if you need to use Parallels instead of VirtualBox, you can provision and use a different base image as
+The default vagrant base box is `ubuntu/wily64`, if you need to use Parallels instead of VirtualBox, you can provision and use a different base image as
 follows: